Is Gwen Stefani Pregnant? Instagram Photo Sparks Baby Bump Rumors

 In the photo in question, Gwen Stefani was seen in a two piece Jeremy Scott dress with a pair of fishnet panty hose beneath.
 “Is [Gwen Stefani] preggers?” one Instagram user asked in the comments section of the photo, while another wrote, “[I’m] not hating, that would be awesome if she has a little Shelton baby.”

 While Gwen Stefani may have been sporting a slight curve in the photo, her alleged baby bump doesn’t seem to be anything more than a bad angle.
-As she posed, Gwen Stefani’s midsection was pointed in the direction of her longtime friend, Ellen Degeneres, and was likely sticking out because of her stance — not a potential pregnancy.
-Meanwhile, the singer looked super slender in red carpet photos from the event, as well as photos taken on stage.
+As she posed, Gwen Stefani’s midsection was pointed in the direction of her longtime friend, Ellen DeGeneres, and was likely sticking out because of her stance — not a potential pregnancy.
+Meanwhile, the singer looked super slender in red carpet photos from the event as well as photos taken on stage.

 Gwen Stefani and Blake Shelton have been facing pregnancy rumors since weeks after they debuted their relationship in Nashville, Tennessee, at a 2015 Country Music Awards after party.
 At the time, several reports swirled claiming the couple was pregnant with twins.
 Since then, they have been faced with ongoing rumors regarding their potential plans for a family.